Holistic Health and Healing Summer Institute

 June 15-19, 2020

 - Analyze the impact that culture, history, and politics have on conventional and integrative health practices, including factors such as research funding, publication bias, attitudes of conventional practitioners, and the history of new ideas in medicine.

 An advance reservation is required for this special section of CSPH 5101 Introduction to Integrative Healing Practice (3 credits).
 Students are required to complete additional online coursework after the in person sessions.
-Contact Erin Fider at email@example.com or (612) 624-5166 for more information on reserving a space in the class, or to inquire about non-credit options.
+Contact Erin Fider at email@example.com or (612) 624-5166 for more information on reserving a space in the class.

 "I appreciated hearing about all the areas in healthcare that we can make a difference in.
 It really brings to light how important it is to care for yourself and support your patients." - Past Participant